-IN NO MORE 4 or 5 sentences (about 100 words), identify the purpose of the experiment, how you will achieve that purpose, (e.g. what will you be looking for etc.) and how you will establish how success.
+IN NO MORE 4 or 5 sentences (about 100 words), identify the purpose of the experiment, how you will achieve that purpose, (e.g. what will you be looking for etc.) and how you will establish success.

 TAs will be monitoring student preparation and reporting it to the laboratory coordinator.
 If there are concerns, then the laboratory coordinator will meet with the student to review the situation.
-We reserve the right to suspend inadequately prepared students from the laboratory.
+We reserve the right to suspend students who are under prepared from the laboratory.

-While tackling this before the laboratory period will help you prepare for the experiment, it should also help you write your report, since these questions relate to various parts of a formal report (i.e., introduction, results and conclusions).
+While writing the pre-lab summary before the laboratory period will help you prepare for the experiment, it should also help you write your report, since these questions relate to various parts of a formal report (i.e., introduction, results and conclusions).
 This "pre-laboratory summary" will be evaluated and will form part of your laboratory mark (see above in section 6).